 AP 3 Zero 8 by Debaixo do Bloco

-Once the main rooms were facing the façades, now only the double, the daughter’s was located at the back of the building where natural light and ventilation come through a panel of coboos.
+Previously, the main rooms lined the façades.
+However, after the transformation, only the master bedroom remained in this location.
+The daughter’s bedroom shifted to the back of the building, where natural light and ventilation flood in through a panel of cobogós.

 Photography by Joana France